-This was not the first time I visited the cemetery, having made a stop here years before with Mike while on the way to Centralia, but this stop was in search of a specific grave.
-On the day Mike and I had stopped, I took a number of random pictures of the cemetery, but little did I know at the time that I photographed the grave of a man who played an important role in regional history.
-The man I came to pay my respects to was murdered over a century ago and while three men were executed for his death, they may not have been guilty of the crime at all.
+This was not the first time I visited Fairview Cemetery, having made a stop here years ago on a trip to Centralia with Mike.
+On that day, I had taken random pictures of the cemetery, but did not realize I photographed the grave of a man who played a role in regional history.
+The man had been murdered over a century ago and while three men were executed for his death, they may not have been guilty of the crime at all.

-In 1852, Alexander helped bring the railroad into the Mahoney Valley and later would have it extended into Centralia.
+In 1852, Rea helped bring the railroad into the Mahoney Valley and later would have it extended into Centralia.
 He accepted a position with the Locust Mountain Coal and Iron Company in 1853 and set up a temporary office in the Bull’s Head Tavern.
 The following year Alexander married Ann Garretson of Danville and within a year they moved into a house just south of the tavern.

-The morning of October 17, 1868, Alexander’s life came to a violent end.
+Sadly, Rea would not see his town grow and flourish.
+On the morning of October 17, 1868, Alexander’s life came to a tragic end.
 It was not a mining accident that claimed his life, but an act of violence.

 A reward for information was offered and within a month, four men were wanted in connection with Rea’s murder.
-Thomas Donohue, John Duffy and Michael Pryor (also spelled Prior in many of the newspapers) were arrested and charged with the murder.
+Thomas Donohue, John Duffy and Michael Pryor – also spelled Prior in many of the newspapers – were arrested and charged with the murder.
 A fourth man, Patrick Hester was also wanted, but was in Illinois at the time.
 When Patrick returned, he willingly turned himself in to the authorities.

-In early February 1869, the first of the four men were tried for the murder of Alexander Rea.
-Thomas Donohue operated a tavern in Ashland and it was at his place that the plan for the robbery supposedly came about.
-Here, according to the prosecution, Patrick Hester planned the robbery of Alexander Rea.
+In early February 1869, the first of the four men was tried for the murder of Alexander Rea.
+Thomas Donohue operated a tavern in Ashland and it was at his place the plan for the robbery supposedly came about.
+Here, according to the prosecution, Patrick Hester planned the robbery of Rea.
 When the star witness could not remember places and details, the jury came back with a verdict of “Not Guilty.”
 The moment the verdict was read Donohue was arrested again – while still in the courtroom – for attempting to rob Major Claude White near Pottsville on two different occasions.
-The judge demanded his release until Donohue was out of the courtroom; as soon as Donohue left the courtroom he was rearrested and taken to the Pottsville prison to await trial for those charges.
+The judge demanded his release until Donohue was out of the courtroom.
+As soon as Donohue left the courtroom he was rearrested and taken to the Pottsville prison to await trial for those charges.